szgaljic/f6/content/docs/foundations/volatility.md

 This aspect recognizes a sliding scale: are you building for the "here and now," accepting the potential for more significant rewrites later, or investing in a foundation that supports seamless evolution over time?
 Both approaches have their place, depending on the solutions goals, constraints, and maturity.
 [Software is never truly "done," and every decision made today influences how effectively it can evolve tomorrow.](https://insights.jahnelgroup.com/software-is-a-depreciating-asset-why-your-software-is-never-done)

-## What Is Volatility?
+## What is Volatility?

-Volatility refers to the degree of uncertainty and change over the lifetime of a solution.
+**Volatility** refers to the degree of uncertainty and change over the lifetime of a solution.
 It encompasses both internal factors, such as evolving requirements, and external influences, such as market shifts, customer demands, or integration with third-party systems.

 {{% callout note %}}
 Uncertainty is the most significant factor influencing the success of a project.
 It drives both over-engineering and the failure to meet expectations.